euroadams/payment-gateway-helpers/README.md

 # payment-gateway-helpers
-A PHP based class for handling all backend calls for paystack, flutterwave and monnify API
+A PHP based class for handling all endpoint calls for paystack, flutterwave and monnify API